- Campus Offices

 The orientation, an IP-based conference call, generally occurs the first week of the clerkship and is focused on clerkship expectations and the future small group meetings.
 If IP-based conferencing is unavailable in your area, or if you cannot utilize 'Skype', contact Brandon Thorvilson at 701.777.3211 for instructions or email Brandon at email@example.com.
 Objectives of the first conference call are to identify problems, concerns, surprises, review course requirements, review faculty site visit, discuss examinations, and discuss group topics presentations for future conference calls.

-For your Group Topics; each student will have five (5) minutes, to present a topic.
+For your Group Topics, each student will have about five (5) minutes, to present a topic.
 This will be followed by discussion for 3 to 5 minutes.
 Points will be deducted if presentation time exceeds 7 minutes.
+This is SHORTER than your presentations done for PCL the first two years.
 Provide only pertinent details, but be prepared to expand the discussion depending on questions.
 If you are presenting for "Professor Rounds", more time is allowed.
 Your case will be presented before focusing on the "social determinant of health" topic.

-1st Session - Week 4 of Clerkship - Access to Care and cultural competence
+1st Topic- Week 4 of Clerkship - Access to Care and cultural competence

-The general focus of your presentation should be on the community resources (present, or needed - but absent), but the introduction could well be in context of the patient(s) you see in the clinic or hospital.
+The general focus of your presentation should be on the community resources (either present, or "absent, but needed"), but the introduction could well be in context of the patient(s) you see in the clinic or hospital.
 The issue may have caught your attention because of a single patient encounter, or a general observation or discussion with your preceptor(s).
 Your presentation should be framed in terms of general learning for yourself and your colleagues, and not as an assessment of the community, the practice, or individual patients.
 Because we will know your community of interest, attempt to avoid specific identification of patients (HIPAA rules) during your presentation.
 Issues or questions you might address include:

 - What segment of that population is underserved or otherwise high risk?